 Informing Agricultural Trade Negotiations in the Post-Bali Context

 The political and economic landscape for agricultural trade has changed significantly during the 15 years or so of talks at the WTO.
-After the successful talks in Bali, and the agreement to design a “clearly defined” work programme on remaining Doha Development Agenda (DDA) issues, many WTO members called for updated information on agricultural trade to be made available.
+After the successful talks in Bali and the agreement to design a “clearly defined” work programme on the remaining Doha Development Agenda (DDA) issues, many WTO Members called for updated information on agricultural trade to be made available.

-In response, ICTSD published an e-book in 2014 entitled “Tackling Agriculture in the Post-Bali Context”, featuring a series of short papers and articles by leading experts that build on the most recent analysis of global trade-flow trends and domestic policy reforms in agriculture.
-The book systematically covers all the elements of agricultural negotiations under the three pillars of market access, domestic support and export competition in a concise, non-technical and solution-oriented manner.
+In response, ICTSD published an e-book in 2014 entitled “Tackling Agriculture in the Post-Bali Context” featuring a series of short papers and articles by leading experts that built on the most recent analysis of global trade-flow trends and domestic policy reforms in agriculture.
+The book systematically covered all the elements of agricultural negotiations under the three pillars of market access, domestic support and export competition in a concise, non-technical and solution-oriented manner.

 Upon the book’s release, trade negotiators and experts from different world regions and negotiating groups were quick to respond with praise for its timeliness and content.
-Messages of thanks were received from delegates, saying the e-book was “very useful”; “excellent”, “very timely and useful”, “an interesting ensemble... very salient”.
+Messages of thanks were received from delegates, saying the e-book was “very useful,” “excellent,” “very timely and useful,” “an interesting ensemble... very salient.”